Sharad Vesawkar

-Sharad Vesawkar became the third Nepalese cricketer to score an international century, when he slammed an unbeaten 105 off 134 balls against Fiji during the 2010 ICC World Cricket League Division Five in February 2010.
+Vesawkar became the third Nepalese cricketer to score an international century, when he slammed an unbeaten 105 off 134 balls against Fiji during the 2010 ICC World Cricket League Division Five in February 2010.

-He is the captain of Panchakanya Tej of the Nepal Premier League.
+He was the captain of Panchakanya Tej of the Everest Premier League in 2016 and also a captain of Bhairahawa Gladiators of same Everest Premier League from 2017 to 2021.
 He also represents the APF Club of the National League and Sudur Pashchimanchal Academy, which plays in the SPA Cup.